The Chair of the Council

 The High Sheriff takes up appointment upon making a sworn declaration in terms dictated by the Sheriff's Act 1887.
 The appointment is for one year only, except in the event of something untoward happening to the High Sheriff's expected successor, in which case a High Sheriff must remain in office until the appointment of a successor is executed.

-The High Sheriff receives no remuneration or expenses.
+The High Sheriff receives no pay or expenses.

 In Wells Cathedral